3 Myths About Heart Valve Surgery

 Heart valve disease sometimes starts as a heart murmur not requiring immediate treatment, but it can worsen over time or sometime very quickly.
 Treatment usually involves heart valve repair or replacement.

-Cardiologists and cardiovascular surgeons at Franciscan Health Heart Center in Indianapolis discuss three popular myths about heart valve disease and surgery:
+Cardiologists and cardiovascular surgeons at Franciscan Health Heart Center in Indianapolis discuss three popular myths about heart valve disease and surgery.

 Myth: Mechanical Valves Are Not As Good As Tissue Valves